 However, the Purchase Agreement is much shorter -- only about one and one-half pages -- and is more straight-forward and easier to understand.

-The burden is now on us.
-We will make sure that there are no problems with the title, do a drive-by inspection of the property, and tend to a few other details.
+The burden is now on Cash for Contracts, Inc. We will make sure that there are no problems with the title, do a drive-by inspection of the property, and tend to a few other details.
 We then prepare the closing documents and schedule a meeting for the closing.

 Upon your approval of the closing statement and transfer document, we will put a certified check in your hands.
 We'll take care of a few other items, such as recording the transfer at the county clerk's office, paying the escrow transfer fee, delivering the documents to the escrow company, changing insurance policies, and the like.
 Sometimes we close at a title company office, sometimes through the mail, and sometimes in our office, but the papers and process are not very complex.
 The entire process usually takes from ten to twenty days, but there have been several times when only three or four days were required!